pulibrary/ExcelAlmaLookup/README.md

 https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/190SRU_SRW_Search

 In order to access certain holdings fields (such as location or call number), the "Add Availability" option must be enabled for the SRU profile.
-Also, in order to retrieve barcodes, "Holdings Options (ISO 20775)" must be set to "Active".
-However, even without these settings enabled, the tool can retrieve any bibliographic field (and search for many types of holdings fields, including barcodes).
+Also, in order to retrieve barcodes and other item-specific fields, "Holdings Options (ISO 20775)" must be set to "Active".
+However, even without these settings enabled, the tool can retrieve any bibliographic field (and search for many types of holdings and item-related fields, including barcodes).

 The first time you run the tool, you will need to enter your institution's "Base URL for Alma SRU".
 You can contact your catalog administrator to find out this URL.
 It typically has the form "https://[myinstitution].alma.exlibrisgroup.com/view/sru/[INSTITUTION_CODE]".
 For example, the screenshot below shows the Base URL for Princeton's catalog:

 <img src='./img/baseurl.jpg'>

 After entering the URL, click “Add URL to List” to save the URL for future use.
 One can save multiple URLs and switch between them in order to search different catalogs.
-If multiple URLs are saved, these can be viewed in a drop-down meny by clicking the triangular button to the right of the URL.
+If multiple URLs are saved, these can be viewed in a drop-down menu by clicking the triangular button to the right of the URL.
 After selecting a URL, you can click “Remove URL from List” to remove it from the drop-down.

+To search a Non-Alma catalog (such as WorldCat), click the "Non-Alma Sources" button.
+A list of available sources will appear.
+After selecting a source, it will appear in the drop-down menu along with your Alma URLs.

 If your SRU integration requires a username and password, you will be prompted for these.
 (These are likely different than the personal credentials you use to log into Alma.
 Check with your catalog administrator.)
 You can save these credentials by checking the "Remember these credentials" box in the login prompt, or delete the saved credentials by clicking the "Clear Saved Credentials" button while the URL is selected.
+If searching WorldCat, you will be prompted to enter your authorization number and password.

 ## Setting up the query
 Open an Excel spreadsheet and highlight the cells containing the data you want to search for in Alma.
 You can highlight an entire column, or just specific cells, but all the values should be contained in the same column.
 After highlighting the desired cells, click the “Look Up in Local Catalog” button.
 The following dialog box will appear: